-The courses in the Fall 2022 semester, which can fulfill a Writing Requirement are listed in Appendix I - Fall 2022 Class Schedule.
+The courses in the Fall 2023 semester, which can fulfill a Writing Requirement are listed in Appendix I - Fall 2023 Class Schedule.

-Please note: although a course might be listed as offering experiential course credit while at the same time meeting one or both upper-level writing requirements, it cannot be used for both by the same student.
-Likewise, a course that is listed as meeting one or both upper-level writing requirements and satisfies the professional responsibility requirement cannot be used for both by the same student.
+Please note: although a course might be listed as offering experiential course credit while at the same time meeting a writing requirement, it cannot be used for both by the same student.
+Likewise, a course that is listed as meeting a writing requirement and satisfies the professional responsibility requirement cannot be used for both by the same student.

-For example, a course that includes a writing experience used to satisfy Writing II cannot simultaneously be counted as one of the experiential courses required for graduation for the same student.
-Likewise, an ethics course that includes a writing experience used to satisfy Writing I cannot simultaneously be counted as the professional responsibility course required for graduation for the same student.
+For example, a course that includes a writing experience used to satisfy a writing requirement cannot simultaneously be counted as one of the experiential courses required for graduation for the same student.
+Likewise, an ethics course that includes a writing experience used to satisfy a writing requirement cannot simultaneously be counted as the professional responsibility course required for graduation for the same student.
 For such courses, students shall have to elect to have the course meet only one graduation requirement.

-APPENDIX 1: Detailed Class Schedule - Fall 2022
+APPENDIX 1: Detailed Class Schedule - Fall 2023